francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 There is no need to protect every piece information sent on the wire by QUIC.
 Some pieces of information are already sent redundantly (e.g. ACKs) and some data are not delay sensitive and can be retransmitted later with no harm (e.g. background download on a separate stream).
-When exchanging packets, endpoints need to agree on which parts of the packets are part of the protected source symbols and how to build a source symbol from what is sent on the wire.
+Endpoints need to agree on which parts of the packets are part of the protected source symbols and how to compose a source symbol from what is sent on the wire.

-The versions 01 and 02 of {{I-D.swett-nwcrg-coding-for-quic}} only protect
+Versions 01 and 02 of {{I-D.swett-nwcrg-coding-for-quic}} only protect
 streams payload.
 The idea is simple when using a single stream but becomes complicated and requires more signaling in a multi-stream scenario.
-It also cannot handle the protection of DATAGRAM frames payload.
+It also cannot protect DATAGRAM frames.
 In this document, we propose to consider whole frames as part of the source symbols.
 Source symbols are thus the counterpart to QUIC packets for the coding channel.
-Packets carry frames through the network channel while source symbols carry frames through the coding channel.
+Packets carry frames through the network channel and source symbols allow receiving frames from the coding channel.
 In order to reduce signalling between the peers, a single source symbol MUST NOT contain the frames of several QUIC packets at the same time.

 ## Identifying the source symbols from QUIC packets

-Upon reception of a QUIC packet, a receiver needs to identify the source symbols carried by the packet to forward it to the FEC decoder.
+Upon reception of a QUIC packet, a receiver needs to identify the source symbols contained in the packet to forward to the FEC decoder.
 The decoder also needs to know which source symbols were lost.
 Since QUIC does not enforce sending contiguously increasing packet numbers, it is not possible for a receiver to distinguish a lost packet from a packet that